dawfunes/dawfunes/README.md

 <h3 align="left">Stuff about me: </h3>

-- 🔭 I’m currently working on [the advent of code 2022](https://adventofcode.com/)
+- 🔭 I’m currently working on [doing a bunch of Codewars problems](https://www.codewars.com/users/daw_funes) and other personal projects

 - 🌱 I’m currently learning **Python and Java**